solarisDigitalAssets/docs/docs/API_Guide.md

 Assets of this type represent crypto assets that have been created on an existing blockchain.
 An example for this are ERC-20 tokens which have been created on the Ethereum blockchain.

 Assets of this type always have a `base_asset_id` which is the ID of the Asset that represents the underlying blockhchain.

+### Assets of type FIAT

+Assets of this type represent fiat assets.
+An example is Euro.
+Those Assets are only used as a reference Asset for fiat currencies in trading pairs and have only an informative purpose.

+No Accounts can be created for Assets of this type.

 The API provides a way to list all Assets supported by the platform: